-Under PFRSs, the Group is required to annually test for impairment goodwill and nonfinancial assets with indefinite useful life and for those nonfinancial assets with finite useful life, if there are indicators of impairment.
-The Group has goodwill attributable to the acquisition of Malayan Education System, Inc. amounting to \$\text{P}\$137.8 million, intellectual property rights with indefinite life amounting to \$\text{P}\$490.9 million, and property and equipment and right-of-use assets of a subsidiary aggregating to \$\text{P}\$416.0 million as of December 31, 2022 that were tested for impairment.
+Under PFRSs, the Group is required to annually test for impairment goodwill and nonfinancial assets with indefinite useful life and for those nonfinancial assets with finite useful life, if there are indicators of impairment such as significant decline in enrollment.
+The Group has goodwill attributable to the acquisition of Malayan Education System, Inc. amounting to ₱137.8 million, intellectual property rights with indefinite life amounting to ₱458.1 million, and property and equipment and right-of-use assets of a subsidiary aggregating to ₱376.7 million as of December 31, 2023 that were tested for impairment.
 These nonfinancial assets are considered significant to the consolidated financial statements.
-In addition, management's assessment process involves judgments and is based on assumptions which are subject to higher level of estimation uncertainty due to the current economic conditions which have been impacted by the coronavirus pandemic.
-The assumptions used in estimating the discounted cash flow projections include forecasted revenues, long-term growth rates, royalty rates, and discount rates.
+In addition, management's assessment process involves judgments and is based on assumptions which are subject to higher level of estimation uncertainty, specifically assumptions used in estimating discounted cash flow projections such as forecasted revenues, long-term growth rates, royalty rates, and discount rates.